Area Codes -- The area code is 435.

 Legal Aid -- While driving, if you are pulled over for a minor infraction (such as speeding), never attempt to pay the fine directly to a police officer; this could be construed as attempted bribery, a much more serious crime.
 Pay fines by mail, or directly into the hands of the clerk of the court.

-For foreign visitors: Unless you're arriving from an area suffering from an epidemic (particularly cholera or yellow fever), inoculations or vaccinations are not required for entry into the United States.
+For foreign visitors: Unless you're arriving from a nation suffering from an epidemic (particularly cholera or yellow fever), inoculations or vaccinations are not required for entry into the United States.

 Taxes -- The United States has no value-added tax (VAT) or other indirect tax at the national level.
 Every state, county, and city may levy its own local tax on all purchases, including hotel and restaurant checks and airline tickets.
 These taxes will not appear on price tags.